 Risk-free rate 0.30%

 Weighted-average life 2 years

-Dividend yield nil
+Dividend yield niĺ

 Annualized Volatility 172%

 Weighted-average fair value \$0.25

 Expected Life 2 years

-(n) On July 10, 2020, the Corporation closed on a non-brokered private placement of 9,999,999 units of the Corporation at a purchase price of \$0.35 per unit and 2,222,222 flow-through units at a purchase price of \$0.45 per unit for total proceeds of \$4,500,000.
-Each unit consists of one common share of the Corporation and one common share purchase warrant of the Corporation.
+(f) On July 10, 2020, the Corporation closed on a non-brokered private placement of 9,999,999 units of the Corporation at a purchase price of \$0.35 per unit and 2,222,222 flow-through units at a purchase price of \$0.45 per unit for total proceeds of \$4,500,000.
+Each unit consists of one Common Share of the Corporation and one common share purchase warrant of the Corporation.
 Each flow-through unit consists of one Common Share issued on a "CEE flow-through" basis and one flow-through purchase warrant.
-Each common share purchase warrant will entitle the holder to acquire one Common Share (each a "Warrant Share") at an exercise price of \$0.60 per Warrant Share and each flow-through Warrant will entitle the holder to acquire one Warrant Share at an exercise price of \$0.70 per Warrant Share for a period of two years from July 10, 2020, subject to accelerated expiry, if the 20-day Volume Weighted Average Price of the Common Shares on the TSX-V exceeds \$1.00 per Common Share.
+Each common share purchase warrant will entitle the holder to acquire one Common Share at an exercise price of \$0.60 per and each flow-through warrant will entitle the holder to acquire one Common Share at an exercise price of \$0.70 per Common Share for a period of two years from July 10, 2020, subject to accelerated expiry, if the 20-day Volume Weighted Average Price of the Common Shares on the TSXV exceeds \$1.00 per Common Share.